 Part 2 started inauspiciously when several of the party had contracted Covid, with two particularly incapacitated and unable to continue as planned.
 We wish them well.
 With Richard Keist having gone ahead to experience the bends of Lolo Pass at his own speed, that left only Henry and David to complete Part 2 per plan.

 Good news.
-Only David and Henry made it to the end, but Steve and Nancy went out from their home in California to meet them at Caspar / Mendocino – the real scene of the dramatic climax in the ZMM narrative, with typical California sunshine in place of the original dark and foggy scene.
+Whilst only David and Henry made it to the end, Steve and Nancy went out from their home in California to meet them at Caspar / Mendocino – the real scene of the dramatic climax in the ZMM narrative, with typical California sunshine in place of the original dark and foggy scene.

 =====